Predictive Scheduling Laws in 2023: What Employers Need to Know

 Predictive scheduling is the process of giving employees ample notice of their work schedule so they can plan around working hours.
+These laws ensure that workers are not scheduled hours before a shift.
 Early on, predictive scheduling laws only applied to workers in certain industries, like restaurants and retail.
 But as time has gone on and additional work schedule laws have been passed, more industries are included in these schedule requirement laws.
 Employers may also face penalties for failing to comply with these laws, so understanding them is important.

 Federal Regulations

-Although there is currently no federal law requiring employers to provide employees notice of work schedules, predictive scheduling compliance is becoming more popular.
+Currently, no federal law requires employers to provide employees with notice of work schedules.
+However, predictive scheduling compliance is becoming more popular, and many states have their own laws in place.
 Businesses of all sizes should be ready to comply with any federal law mandating that they provide employees with notice of their work schedule at least one week in advance.
 Beginning this process now will help companies avoid the headache of rapid changes and increased costs.

-Recently, Congress introduced a bill called the Schedules That Work Act, which would allow employees to “request changes to their work schedule without fear of retaliation and ensure that employers consider these requests.”
+In September 2023, Congress introduced a bill (the Schedules That Work Act), which would allow employees to “request changes to their work schedule without fear of retaliation and ensure that employers consider these requests.”

 State Regulations